Quansight-Labs/quansight-labs-site/posts/2021/07/numpy-accessibility-guidelines.md

 it is estimated that at least 1,500,000 NumPy users have a disability.
 Over a million users deserve an accessible NumPy website and documentation.

-In response to this, a small team started working on making NumPy’s more accessible, specifically its website and documentation.
+In response to this, a small team started working on making NumPy more accessible, specifically its website and documentation.
 They weren’t experts in accessible technology.
 In fact, they feared that they didn’t know enough.
 Yet they strongly believed that accessible technology is a right every person should